uttori/uttori-wiki/docs/wiki.md

 Returns the documents with the provided tag, up to the provided limit.
 This will exclude any documents that have slugs in the `config.ignore_slugs` array.

+Hooks:
+- `fetch` - `storage-query` - Searched for the tagged documents.

 **Kind**: instance method of [<code>UttoriWiki</code>](#UttoriWiki)
 **Returns**: <code>Promise.&lt;Array&gt;</code> - Promise object that resolves to the array of the documents.